-Eldredge's radio and television credits include appearances on New York's WQXR, Boston's WGBH, Japan's NHK-National Television and Radio, ABC's Good Morning America and a performing arts documentary in which she appeared with Isaac Stern and Yo-Yo Ma for Japanese television.
-Her love of and commitment to the arts in Vermont have made her a frequent live performer on Vermont's Public Radio (VPR).
-She also has the distinction of being invited to play at the White House.
+Ms. Eldredge's radio and television credits include appearances on New York's WQXR, Boston's WGBH, VPR, NPR, Japan's NHK-National Television and Radio, ABC's Good Morning America, PBS with Florence Hendersen and a documentary in which she appeared with Isaac Stern and Yo-Yo Ma for Japanese television.

 A passionate leader of music education, in 2011, Ms. Eldredge Founded the Foulger International Music Festival, a 4-week summer music camp in New Jersey promoting performance and career development for young musicians supported by the Sid and Mary Foulger Family Foundation.
 She also served as Artistic Director of the Killington Music Festival in Vermont from 2004-2011.

 Ms. Eldredge maintains a private teaching studio in Massachusetts and Connecticut.
 She studied at the Juilliard School and the Pre-College Juilliard School.
 Her teachers were Harvey Shapiro, Eleanore Schoenfeld and Yo Yo Ma.
 Additional teachers have included Felix Galimir, Ardyth Alton, Joan Lunde and Mstislav Rostropovich.